-There are so many different styles of vacuum cleaners now a days and many more brands to purchase, that this can be a very overwhelming decision.
-I have seen some sites just listing vacuums with out the experience in cleaning homes.
+There are so many different styles of vacuum cleaners nowadays and many more brands to purchase, that this can be a very overwhelming decision.
+I have seen some sites just listing vacuums without experience in cleaning homes.

 Anyone who has owned a house cleaning business knows that a vacuum that is sufficient for a homeowner, is not sufficient for a cleaning business.

-A cleaning business needs a vacuum that will be able to hold up to very frequent use, be able to clean up to 4 houses a day and not loose its suction power.
+A cleaning business needs a vacuum that will be able to hold up to very frequent use, be able to clean up to 4 houses a day, and not lose its suction power.